KenKundert/epstein/README.rst

 energy choices and move towards better alternatives with fewer down sides.
 I worry that this book acts to discourage the search for better alternatives.

-There is however one more point I will make.
-After giving up on Chapter 1 I skipped ahead to the chapter on global warming and ran into a section where the author clearly tries to mislead the reader.
+There is however one more point I will make as it seems to call into question the credibility of the book and as far as I can tell has gone otherwise unnoticed.
+After giving up on Chapter 1 I skipped ahead to the chapter on global warming and ran into a section where the author clearly misleads the reader.

 Misleading Section on Greenhouse Effect